 Who Can Apply for a List 99 Check?

 Education providers are allowed to apply for a List 99 check on existing staff as well as potential applicants.

 The service can only be used by those responsible for checking the sustainability of new applicants who want to engage in regulated activity with children.
 This means that local authorities, nurseries, schools, colleges and universities can check if a person is on the Children’s Barred List.

 What Will a List 99 Check Show?

-- Confirmation that the individual isn’t on List 99.
+- Confirmation that the individual is not on List 99.

-- A chance of a matching record being found on the Children’s Barred List which recommends that the education establishment should wait and see for the result of the DBS Check before recruiting them.
+- A chance of a matching record being found on the Children’s Barred List, which recommends that the education establishment should wait and see the result of the DBS Check before recruiting them.